N

 - ixíʔ nínwiʔ ɬə t̓l̓xwil̓x iʔ tl̓ sqilxʷ, lut kmix ksknánaqs iʔ sk̓ʷək̓ʷiy̓ml̓t laʔkín̓ mɬ čn̓ʔasəsíl̓.
 When the next generation of people will come, there won’t be only single children born, there will also be twins.
 (PS)

-nibble branches txəpxəpikst
+nibble branches, nibble fingers txəpxəpikst

 next year. analysis unclear t̓x̌iwtwílx, əɬt̓x̌iwtwílx